 The harsh reality known to the Imperial Accountants of the Adeptus Administratum is that Guardsmen cost resources, and having them garrisoned is a waste of those resources, and doubles up on the role of the local PDF (Planetary Defence Force).
 Further to this, due to the tithe system, most new recruits are less than stellar.
 To separate the wheat from the chaff, new recruits are sent to the worst war zones in the galaxy.
 This leads to the horrific statistic of ’15 hours’.

-In the initial part of their service the average life expectancy of a new trooper can be as low as 15 hours in the worst warzones.
+In the initial part of their service the average life expectancy of a new trooper can be as low as 15 hours once deployed in the worst warzones.
 The new troopers are often seen as cannon fodder by commanders due to the extremely low recruitment requirements and lack of training (as almost anyone can pull a trigger).
 Most troopers are excess offspring from hive rack-farmers, and many have never seen the sun, let alone held a gun.
 Commanders throw them into the ‘grinder’, the main front of some forlorn hope, as a ‘Baptism of Fire’ to weed out those who do not have the will and wits to survive.
 Usually the fighters, the hive scum and gang members formed up into buddy units do well, while regular folks are mown down in their droves (some used as human shields by crafty gangers).
 In many regiments the idea of the ‘Emperor’s Fate’ is used as a justification: that through the chaos of war the Emperor protects the worthy and preserves them.
 Troopers die in their millions.
 In many ways the Imperium uses the enemy to cull the excess humans produced by the hives, while at the same time get some use out of them, and separate the wheat from the chaff.
 Up to10% of new troopers, depending on their hive’s social structures, turn out to be very capable and often inflict massive damage on the enemies of the Imperium.
 However, due to the nature of the warfare, that doesn’t really affect their chances of survival in the long run.

 A tour of duty in the Imperial Guard lasts 25 years (terra standard years).
 This is same as that of a legionary in the Army of Ancient Rome, and like the ancient Romans the last 5 years are ‘veteran status’.
 On completion of a full tour the trooper is granted settlement rights, often on a world they fought to reclaim from xnos aggression.